sander/hierarchical-deterministic-keys/README.md

 1. How might an issuer protect document authenticity?
 2. How might an issuer prevent tracking based on document authenticity signatures?
 3. How might a wallet solution enable binding documents to a WSCD with a high level of assurance?
-4. How might a wallet solution enable relying parties to verify WSCD binding ?
+4. How might a wallet solution enable relying parties to verify WSCD binding?
-5. How might a wallet solution blind verification keys for each attestation ? (it only prevents tracking based on the public key, not on the signature and other metadata)
+5. How might a wallet solution blind verification keys for each attestation?
 6. How might a wallet solution prove possession of blinded keys?
 7. How might a wallet solution create qualified electronic signatures or seals?